Quadriceps: A Runner’s Ultimate Strength

 - Step 4: Release pressure on your feet, slowly lowering the foot plate back to the starting position.

 Repeat this exercise ten to fifteen times for each set, and perform up to three sets every day.

 Quadricep injury is surprisingly prevalent in the athletic community.
-As a result of how prevalent these injuries are, there have been many scientific studies and reseach cases that have determined the different sources and variety of these injuries, as well as the best ways to treat and prevent them.
+As a result of how prevalent these injuries are, there have been many scientific studies and research cases that have determined the different sources and variety of these injuries, as well as the best ways to treat and prevent them.

 A note on the sources used for this article

-The sources used for this articles are listed below.
+The sources used for these quadriceps articles are listed below.
 The sites listed below are professional publications and journals, with information coming from experts in the fields.
 The sites that were used as sources for this article have all been written by a medical or athletic professional.
 However, you should not take the information that has been written in this article as medical advice.
 Always go to a doctor if you believe you are experiencing a medical injury.